ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

     B --> C[Alter instruction pointer]
-    C --> D[Execution jumps to shellcode or NOP instruction] D --> E[Shellcode executed from 'buffer' variable]
+    C --> D[Execution jumps to shellcode or NOP instruction] D --> E[Shellcode executed from 'buffer' variable] E -- Shell opens --> A
 ```

+Consult the previously mentioned materials if you get in trouble.

+> ***`1.
+At first, you need to open shell by executing the shellcode in the provided sample program, inside `gdb`.
+Adjust the padding, find the correct memory address and run the shellcode!
+Provide the command and screenshot when it succeeds.
+Explain how you obtained the memory address and the logic of your command.***

+> ***2. Secondly, let's run the same shellcode with `pwntools`, outside of the debugger.***

 ----
 Task 3: Defeating No-eXecute
 ----
-In previous the task we have executed some arbitrary code straight from the stack.
-This is a bit simple and old method, and has been prevented some (long) time ago.
+In the previous task, we have executed some arbitrary code straight from the stack.
+This is a bit simple and old method and has been prevented some (long) time ago.

-NX - bit (no-eXecute) [was created][1] to separate areas in memory for storage of instructions and for storage of data.
+NX-bit (no-eXecute) was created [^16] to separate areas in memory for the storage of instructions and storage of data.
-Processors will not execute data marked by NX - bit; in practice data which is just 'data'.
+Processors will not execute data marked by NX-bit; in practice data, which is just 'data'.

-This makes execution of our payload in the stack very hard, in case when it is stored as input to the vulnerable program's memory area.
+This makes execution of our payload in the stack very hard, in a case when it is stored as input to the vulnerable program's memory area.

 But what if we are *not* executing code in the stack?
-THe previous prevention method has led to forming of *code reuse attack techniques* (ret2libc, ROP, JOP, COOP etc.).
-These techniques are focusing on using existing code to build required functionality.
+The previous prevention method has led to the forming of *code reuse attack techniques* (ret2libc, ROP, JOP, COOP etc.).
+These techniques focus on using existing code to build the required functionality.
 But from where to get code for reusing?

-*Presence of ASLR could be bypassed with specific implementation and combination of these techniques as well, but that will be left outside of this exercise, as it makes things a bit more complicated.
-Usually it requires information leakage as well.
-By default it will probably prevent everything that we are doing next.*
+*The presence of ASLR could be bypassed with specific implementation and combination of these techniques as well, but that will be left outside of this task, as it makes things a bit more complicated.
+Usually, it requires information leakage as well.
+By default, it will probably prevent everything that we are doing next.*

 From the previously mentioned techniques, we are taking a short glance at ret2libc and ROP, which are some basic and original techniques.